nlapalu/misc/get_sequence_from_vcf.md

 The output is separated in two sections: the first is a multi-fasta with all genotypes, the second is a fasta-like alignment format including the reference sequence.
 By default outputs are written to stdout, but you can redirect them to files with *-sf* and *-af* options.

 In case of the vcf file does not contain any information on a requested position (example no mapping = no VCF entry), the program returns a "N".
-In the same way, if a position does not meet the required criteria (deepth, frequency), the program also returns a "N".
+In the same way, if a position does not meet the required criteria (depth, frequency), the program also returns a "N".
 Indels are left aligned as in alignment and vcf files, so to obtain the most reliable fasta alignment we recommend to perform a re-alignment with a dedicated tool.